TuringGpt/Dashboard_Clone/envs/hr_management/tools/interface_2/policy.md

 - Check that HR Manager approval is obtained and Compliance verification for eligibility documents is completed.
 If approvals are missing, then output 'Halt: Approval or compliance verification missing'
 - Create active user account and employee record with all provided details (ex: position, start date, salary)
 - Generate and store welcome documents in the document storage system
-- Log all onboarding actions in the audit log

 ### Update Employee Profile
 - Validate that the employee exists and manager chain is valid.
 If employee is not found or manager chain is invalid, then output 'Halt: Invalid employee update: [details]'